ThinkPad X1 series: X1 Tablet (3rd Gen)

 The X1 Tablet 3rd gen went through a major redesign from the first two generations.
 The design changes include no compatibilty with OneLink+ modules, a larger screen, consolidation of ports, a tented rear kickstand, and a design more centered around Surface Devices at the time.
 This design served as the basis for the successor in the x12 Detachable Series.

 The Screen was changed to a larger 13 inch 3.2 IPS Multi-Touch display with a resolution of 3000x2000 pixels (277.35 PPI) rated at 400 nits.
 The processors were upgraded to the 8th generation Intel Core i series, unlike previous generation which used the ultra low powered core M series CPUs.
 The RAM was configurable up to 16GB of soldered memory.
 The Storage could be configured up to a 1TB NVMe SSD.
 The device, with folio keyboard is 304.1 mm × 226 mm × 14.4 mm (11.97" × 8.9" × 0.57").
-The Device, with folio keyboard, weighs 1.27Kg (2.8 Ibs).
+The Device, with folio keyboard, weighs 1.27 kg.
 Lenovo claims a battery life of 9.5hrs on a single charge.